graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ### The __Type Type

-`__Type` is at the core of the type introspection system.
-It represents all named types in the system.
+`__Type` is at the core of the type introspection system, it represents all types in the system: both named types and type modifiers.

-`__Type` also represents type modifiers, which are used to modify a type that it refers to (`ofType: __Type`).
-This is how we represent lists, non-nullable types, and the combinations thereof.
+Type modifiers, which are used to modify a referenced type (`ofType: __Type`), are how we represent lists, non-nullable types, and the combinations thereof.

 ### Type Kinds